 Excursions are held once or twice a month and may be for half or whole day at the weekend, or half a day mid week with longer camping excursions further afield on long weekends.

-A long range excursion of about 8 to 12 days is organised each year, usually to a remote part of W.A.
+A long range excursion of about 8 to 12 days is organised each year, usually to a remote part of Western Australia.

 Each year a notable speaker is invited to present the Serventy Memorial Lecture, honouring the Serventy family of prominent conservationists.
 Other special meetings may be arranged with important guest speakers.
 An entrance fee is charged for these special meetings.